 Mark passed away in January of 2018.
 The impact of Mark and Laurene’s incredible heart for children and families through their strong support of the mission of Coyote Hill will be felt for generations to come.

 A third home, known as the Hubbell Home, was completed in September of 2000.
 Built in honor and with the generous support of Ira and Gail Hubbell and their family, this home has been a wonderful addition to our ministry and service to families.

 Ira and Gail shared a commitment to give children a place to grow, learn, to love, to play . . .
 A Safe Place to Be a Child.
-Gail passed away in November of 2013.
-Her legacy of service will forever live on in the Hubbell Home.
+Gail passed away in November of 2013, and Ira in January of 2018.
+Their legacy of service will forever live on in the Hubbell Home.

 The compassion they brought and the value they added to Coyote Hill will continue to be a blessing to all who are touched by this ministry.

 The Wright Home was completed in April of 2011, and dedicated in honor of Forrest “Bud” and Marjorie Wright by their sons, Bentley and Hartley.
 Bentley, a long-time supporter and friend of Coyote Hill, passed away in January of 2013.

 Bud and Marjorie’s lifetime of service to others is reflected in their sons’ giving to the next generation and many more to come through the Wright Home.

 “What you leave behind is not what is engraved in stone monuments, but what is woven into lives of others.” ~~Pericles

 May this home be a place where all good things are woven into the lives of countless children who will then grow up to have a life that is full and complete.